loschorts/swell/README.md

 			*getSpotForecast(options)
 			*getCountyForecast(options)
 			*getWeatherForecast(coords)
-		*Helper Actions
+			*(options hash to specify location, daily vs. weekly) *Helper Actions
-			*SpitcastQuery(options, callback)
-			*OpenweatherQuery(options, callback)
+			*SpitcastQuery(options)
+			*OpenweatherQuery(options)

 * Create React Elements in this order.
 See [elements][elements].
 	*HomePage
-		*LinkBox: simply a box that with text that links *FeatureBox: container for LinkBoxes and SpotPreviews
+		*LinkBox: simply a box with text that links *FeatureBox: container for LinkBoxes and SpotPreviews
 		*Spot Preview: a LinkBox with limited forecast info *Swell Height and quality
-			*Styled based on quality and possibly weather *HighlightsBox: editorialized FeatureBox
+			*Styled based on quality and possibly weather
+			*Star to add to Favorites
+		*HighlightsBox: editorialized FeatureBox
 			*Best Choice Today: SpotPreview of best forecast *LinkBox "Search by Region" to RegionsPage
-		*SpotFocus: a Jumbotron-sized Spot Preview with more info *Styled based on weather
+		*SpotFocus: a Jumbotron version of Spot Preview *Styled based on weather
 			*Detail: Shows Tide, Wind, Swell Details
-				*Dynamically Styled based on conditions
+				*Icons
+				*List relevant data in each
-			*MiniDetail: Detail with less info and less styling *NavBar
+			*MiniDetail: Detail with less info, less styling *Star to Add to favorites
+		*NavBar
 			*SearchBar
-				*Searches Spot, County, Region names and descriptions *AccountMenu
+				*Searches a precached hash of Spot, County, Region names and descriptions onChange *AccountMenu
 			*HomeLink
 		*Footer